 Thirty-six credit hours of coursework are required as a minimum for graduation.
 Of those hours, 9 are prescribed in Bible Exposition courses, 9 are prescribed in Theological Studies courses, and 6 are prescribed in Ministries and Communication courses.
 The remaining 12 hours comprise open electives in courses of interest to the student.
 No thesis is required.

-The program normally requires a minimum of two years of study.
-Some exceptions to the two-year limit apply for those who have previous advanced theological study or prior extensive undergraduate studies in religion and/or other appropriate foundational areas, thus allowing some students to finish the program in as little as one year.
-Contact the Admissions Office or Advising Center for more information.
+The program normally requires a minimum of two years of study, though some exceptions to the two-year limit may apply, allowing some students to finish the program in as little as one year.
 Students may pursue this degree on a year-round basis or during summers.
-By taking only one course per term (fall, spring, summer), students can still complete the program in four years.
-All work leading to the MBTS must, however, be completed within six years from the time of matriculation.
-Extension of this limit requires approval of the Credits Committee.
-Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.
+By taking only 3 credit hours per term (fall, spring, summer), students can still complete the program in four years.
+All work leading to the MBTS must be completed within six years from the time of matriculation.
+Extension of this limit requires the approval of the Credits Committee.
+Reinstatement to the program after withdrawal requires action by the Admissions Committee and may subject the student to additional requirements for the degree.